jnozzi/cocoadev.com/markdown/RossDude.md

 Hi,

-I'm not General/RossDude but I found this interesting because I started programming when I was seven or eight, thanks to my older siblings all programming on the C64/Vic20/Amstrad etc and teaching me to.
+I'm not RossDude but I found this interesting because I started programming when I was seven or eight, thanks to my older siblings all programming on the C64/Vic20/Amstrad etc and teaching me to.
 I'm sure my code would have been awful back then but I wonder how good my logic was.

 ----

-General/RossDude: Well, I don't know how good my logical reasoning is.
+RossDude: Well, I don't know how good my logical reasoning is.
 I can just sort of see how I need to do stuff in program.  i didn't think programming was that difficult (well, cocoa at least.  i tried windows programming, but it's too hard), but applescript was, which caused my switch to cocoa-java, then the lack of support changed me over to objective c cocoa.  none of my friends have a clue what the heck i am doing.  i did start about 1-2 years ago.

 ----
 Wow, we have the same first name!